-'Significant' announcement expected in Calif. bar shooting
+Deputy died from friendly fire in California bar gun battle

 Long threw smoke grenades into the group of revelers, obstructing what they could see, before he opened fire.

-Then he used a flashlight with a laser sight attached to his .45-caliber semi-automatic pistol as he fired, killing 12 of the 13 people who were struck.
-One survived.
+Then he used a flashlight with a laser sight attached to his .45-caliber semi-automatic pistol as he fired.

 Panicked revelers smashed windows to flee, dived under tables and piled on top of each other in an effort to dodge the gunfire.